 Pregnancy information for women with metal heart valves

-If you have, or are considering having, a metal heart valve replacement there are particular issues surrounding pregnancy which you need to be aware of.
+If you have, or are considering having a metal (mechanical) heart valve replacement there are particular issues surrounding pregnancy which you need to be aware of.

 What are the risks of pregnancy with a metal heart valve?

-Studies looking at the outcomes of pregnancies between 1966 and 1997 in women with metal heart valves show the following;
+Studies looking at the outcomes of pregnancies between in women with metal heart valves show that around;

-2.5% had major bleeding complications, usually at the time of delivery
+More than 25% had bleeding complications, usually at the time of delivery

 21% of pregnancies ended in miscarriage (12 – 15 % normally)